 What sort of assignments can I use Cadmus for?

-Cadmus can be used for a range of written assessment tasks like essays, literature reviews, lab reports and tutorial activities.
-Our templates will give you an idea of what some common assessment types look like in Cadmus, and you can even use them as a starting point for your own assignment.
+Cadmus can be used for a range of written assessment tasks like essays, literature reviews, lab reports, tutorial activities and exam alternatives.
+Our templates will give you an idea of what some common assessment types look like in Cadmus, and you can even use them as a starting point for your own assignments.

 Interested in learning more about what you can do with Cadmus?
 Check out our blog.